cosmos/gravity-bridge/spec/design_a.md

 The peg zone then comes to consensus over the signed bytes.
 The signed bytes are stored under original transaction bytes.

+The signing app signs the transactions using secpk256k1 keys in order for Ethereum to be able to run `ecrecover`.

 ### Relayer Process
 The relayer process takes the signed transaction bytes and posts them to the set of Ethereum smart contracts.